AGILab future work

 makes automation more reusable

-lowers the gap between conceptual workflows and executable steps
+lowers the gap between conceptual workflows and executable stages

 Connector integration change request